Category:401 Bituminous Base and Pavement

 See Density Samples in Paving Operations.

 A random number can be selected for each mat core or a random number can be selected for the first joint core and the remaining cores in the sample can be located by moving down the mat some distance.
 The distance between the joint cores should be equal.
-A mat core sould be taken for each 500 tons of production in order to determine acceptance of the inplace material.
+A mat core should be taken for each 1000 tons of production in order to determine acceptance of the in-place material.
 A joint core should be taken along with the mat core, particularly during the first quarter of the production.
 If no deficient joint cores are found, meaning all joint densities are found to be above 90%, in the first 25 percent of production the established rolling procedure may be used at the direction of the Resident Engineer in lieu of joint density tests provided no changes in the material, typical location or temperatures are made.
-The joint core shall be centered at an offset of 6 inches from the longitutinal joint, and be taken from the same transverse cross section, generally meaning the same station or logmile, as the mat core.
+The joint core shall be centered at an offset of 6 inches from the longitudinal joint on the center line side and shall be centered at an offset of 12 inches from the longitudinal joint on the shoulder side.
+Also, the joint core shall be taken from the same station or logmile as the mat core.
 QA will determine the locations of all cores.
 QC will perform the testing on all cores.
 The specific gravity of the joint cores can be determined as a whole, or the specific gravity of each joint core can be determined and the results averaged.
 If there is any reason to suspect that density is not being achieved, the inspector should have more cores taken within these guidelines.

 Density Adjustment (Sec 401.8.5)